 Edge of Africa is a series of walk-through habitats covering 15 acres along the southwest corner of the Serengeti Plain.
 Along with being able to get up close to several African species, the area also has several vantage points looking onto the Serengeti Plain.

 Edge of Africa is home to a number of animals.
-Those species represented on habitat include:
+Those species represented in different habitats include:

-For more on each species, visit their individual pages.
+For more on each species, visit their individual pages linked above.

 Edge of Africa officially opened to guests on July 4, 1997.

-As part of the Cheetah Hunt project, work began on a new pathway leading from Nairobi, near train station, into Edge of Africa near the lion & hyena habitats in April 2010.
+As part of the Cheetah Hunt project, work began in April 2010 on a new pathway leading from Nairobi, near the train station, into Edge of Africa around the lion & hyena habitats.
+The pathway opened to guests that summer.

 In the days leading up to Halloween 2010, the animals in Edge of Africa were treated to some special enrichment in the form of carved pumpkins.
 The park released a video showing the fun:

-For two weeks at the end of March and beginning of April 2015, special keeper talks were scheduled on Tuesdays through Thursdays at 1:45 p.m. and 2:30 p.m. at the small habitat opposite the meerkats.
-The habitat was used during the talks for the two new cheetah cubs who recently arrived at the park.
+For two weeks at the end of March and the beginning of April 2015, special keeper talks were scheduled on Tuesdays through Thursdays at 1:45 p.m. and 2:30 p.m. at the small habitat opposite the meerkats.
+The habitat, which previously was home to spur-winged geese, was used during the talks for the two new cheetah cubs who recently arrived at the park.

 At the beginning of 2017, a newly designated Edge of Africa area was created by combining the Edge of Africa habitats, the former Cheetah Hunt area, and moving Serengeti Overlook from Egypt.